 The book does a deep dive into how to draft a reply.
 The book and this article are legal information, not legal advice.

-A reply is not a mandatory pleading according to rule 25.08.
-The first question to ask is whether a reply is necessary.
-All allegations in the defence are automatically denied by virtue of rule 25.08(4).
+A reply is not a mandatory pleading.
+All allegations in the defence are automatically denied as as starting point.
 A reply is necessary where the plaintiff wants to set out a version of facts that is different than the defence and not already alleged in the statement of claim.
-The applicable rule is 25.08(1).
 A reply is also necessary to avoid surprising the other side.

 If proceeding with a reply, what precedent or template are you using for your reply?
 You should be able to re-use your statement of claim, typing in the Court file no. or you can download a professional formatted reply, including a backsheet from our Court form library by clicking here.

 Like anything you write, it is important to review and edit.
 With drafting complete, a reply is ready to be served and filed.

 For a more detailed discussion of how to write a reply, please take a look at the corresponding chapter in Civil Litigation D.I.Y. called “How to Draft a Reply”.

 We are regularly consulted on draft pleadings, including replies.
 Please feel free to set up a trial consultation to discuss further.

 These trial resources are trial information, not trial legal advice.

 Copyright Notice ©

 All trial resources are copyright © 2020.
 For permission to reproduce part of the trial resources please call (416) 944-2274 or email firstname.lastname@example.org.
 Feedback and topic suggestions are welcome.
 Thank you.